 State Mandated Health Screenings

 The following screenings are mandated by the Pennsylvania Department of Health.
 Screenings are not to be substituted for regular exams by your health care provider.
-The screenings are performed by the Certified School Nurse and health room nurses unless otherwise specified.
+The screenings are performed by the school nurses unless otherwise specified.